 PathFinder Pragmatic Inquiry begins with a challenge and a question.
-It engages you in several Mindsets to help you ‘see’ in a process that will have you experiencing what you see and know in five ways—
+It engages you in several Mindsets to help you ‘see’ in a process that will have you experiencing what you see and test what you know in five ways—

 The Begin Attentively phase requires Attention and Humility — having Challenge/questions [Cq], some ideas but unsure of the best ones, and being open to learn.